 Vaginoplasty for Gender Affirmation

 Vaginoplasty is a surgical procedure for feminizing gender affirmation.
-Fan Liang, M.D., medical director, Johns Hopkins Center for Transgender and Gender Expansive Health, explains the surgery.
+Fan Liang, M.D., medical director of the Johns Hopkins Center for Transgender and Gender Expansive Health, and Andrew Cohen, M.D., director of benign urology at Johns Hopkins' Brady Urological Institute, review the options for surgery.

 What is vaginoplasty?

-Vaginoplasty is surgery to create a vagina.
+Gender affirming surgery can be used to create a vulva and vagina.
 It involves removing the penis, testicles and scrotum.

-Vaginoplasty involves rearranging tissue in the genital area to create a vaginal canal (or opening) and vulva (external genitalia), including the labia.
-To create the vaginal canal, the surgeon uses a combination of the skin surrounding the existing penis along with the scrotal skin.
+For penile inversion vaginoplasty, surgeons create the vaginal canal using a combination of the skin surrounding the existing penis along with the scrotal skin.
 Depending on how much skin is available in the genital area, the surgeon may need to use a skin graft from the abdomen or thigh to construct a full vaginal canal.

 Do I need to have hair removal before vaginoplasty?
 When should I start?